igor-kupczynski/bliki/content/docs/apple/dont-reenter-gpg-key-password.md

 title: Create a gpg key and don't reenter its password on macos
 ---

-# Create a gpg key and don't reenter its password on macos

-## Macos prerequisites to avoid reentering password all the time
+# Macos prerequisites to avoid reentering password all the time

 * Install pinentry-mac (UI to enter passwords for gpg keys)